 I’m standing in the sunbeam path trembling as I watch it settle just above the heads of four paramedics kneeling over Greg, my husband. … More Breath of heaven

 Our eyes meet as the paramedics jog the gurney away from me down the dreadfully long hall hurrying toward the waiting ambulance.
 I attempt a reassuring aspect but fail miserably.
 His color changes from pasty white to gray in an instant.
 He struggles to breathe.
 I hold my breath.
 I swallow a sob as I … More A blink

 Pick a classmate’s name out of a bowl, keep it a secret, sneak nice notes or small treats into their desk, share a present at the school Christmas party and reveal your identity.
 Sounds simple, right?
-If you’re familiar with the Secret Santa game, you’ll know that it’s played in a group during the Christmas … Continue reading Secret Santa

 I sit in the pink semi-darkness of the growing dawn staring into the beautiful eyes of this tiny boy.
 I am overwhelmed.
 My breath catches, an ache in my throat, a sob of joy and fear.
 Fear of the future and joy for what it holds for him.
-He stares directly back at me. … Continue reading Waiting on Remy

 America, 1914, destination Ellis Island.
 June 29 marked the beginning of my Italian family in the United States; the day Paul Vittori married Nina.
-Odd to outsiders, our Italian culture is constructed of a peculiar menagerie of food, jokes, and discipline.
-Experiencing a life-long food romance, Italians know there is nothing quite like waking up … Continue reading American- Italian